TellyLab/tellylab.com/about/index.md

 ### Telly Lab

-Telly Lab is a website for Telly and Telly’s everything.
+Telly Lab is a website by Telly mainly for technology.

 Bad memory, mark something down here.